gruntwork-io/terragrunt/docs/_docs/03_community/contributing.md

 At this point, make your code changes and use your new test case to verify that everything is working.
 Check out [Developing Terragrunt](#developing-terragrunt) for instructions on how to build and run Terragrunt locally.

+We have a [style guide](https://gruntwork.io/guides/style%20guides/golang-style-guide/) for the Go programming language, in which we documented some best practices for writing Go code.
+Please ensure your code adheres to the guidelines outlined in the guide.

 ### Create a pull request

 [Create a pull request](https://help.github.com/articles/creating-a-pull-request/) with your changes.
 Please make sure